-For those that thought the most ridiculous INeedCoffee story was how my kitten was tearing up my Kona plant, it gets worse.
+For those who thought the most ridiculous INeedCoffee story was how my kitten was tearing up my Kona plant, it gets worse.
 This is a story about finding the perfect coffee mug, owning that mug, and then watching it die.
-It is sort of like the timeless story of Romeo and Juliet.
-Only this time Juliet is a coffee mug.
+It is sort of like the timeless story of Romeo and Juliet, only this time Juliet is a coffee mug.

 Background

-The year was 1998 and I was working in Clearwater, Florida at Nielsen Media Research.
-NMR developed software applications around Nielsen TV ratings and other media.
-Being a software development house we were always getting courted by third-party vendors.
-These vendors were always trying to sell their database, code libraries, or any other tool to make our products better.
+The year was 1998, and I was working in Clearwater, Florida, at Nielsen Media Research.
+NMR developed software applications for Nielsen TV ratings and other media.
+As a software development house, we were always courted by third-party vendors.
+These vendors were always trying to sell their databases, code libraries, or any other tool to improve our products.

-Although vendors must get purchase approval from management, they need to win over the developers.
-And developers need to be wooed with bagels, t-shirts, mousepads, and other gifts.
-When the final decision on which vendor to go with is too close to call, developers give their recommendation based on the company that gave them the best loot.
+Although vendors must get purchase approval from management, they must win over the developers.
+Developers need to be wooed with bagels, T-shirts, mousepads, and other gifts.
+When the final decision on which vendor to go with is too close to call, developers make a recommendation based on the company that gave them the best loot.
 It is a sad but true fact that a $200,000 contract could be lost simply because the sales representative forgot to pass out frisbees to the programmers.

 Forbidden Love

-One development group was being wooed by MicroStrategy.
-At the time I was building a collection of coffee mugs and word got back to me that MicroStrategy was passing out mugs to that group.
-My collection was becoming cumbersome and I was considering getting rid of a lot of my mugs, so I sort of brushed off the information.
+MicroStrategy was wooing one development group.
+At the time, I was building a collection of coffee mugs, and word got back to me that MicroStrategy was passing out mugs to that group.
+My collection was becoming cumbersome, and I was considering getting rid of a lot of my mugs, so I sort of brushed off the information.
 I didn’t need a 50th mug taking up space in my cabinet.

-Then I saw a developer walking by with the mug and it was love at first sight.
+Then I saw a developer walking by with the mug, and it was love at first sight.
 This mug was a far cry from the traditionally bland pharmaceutical mugs.
 It was tall and black with a cool picture of an “agent” on the side.
-The product being promoted was something called DSS Agent and the agent design was of a 1940’s retro look.
+The product being promoted was something called DSS Agent, and the agent design had a 1940s retro look.
 What made it special was the handle.
 The handle was blocked and large enough to comfortably fit all four fingers.
 The first time I grabbed it, I knew it was my Excalibur.
-But it wasn’t my mug, it belonged to members of another group and they knew this was too good of a bounty to trade for.
-Despite various attempts, I was unable to get a mug of my own.
+But it wasn’t my mug; it belonged to members of another group, and they knew this was too good of a bounty to trade for.
+Despite various attempts, I could not get a mug of my own.

-A few days later I was in the break room and I spied one of the mugs by the sink caked with old coffee.
-Either someone had yet to clean their mug or they sat it by the sink in hopes that someone would clean it for them.
+A few days later, I was in the break room, and I spied one of the mugs by the sink caked with old coffee.
+Either someone had yet to clean their mug, or they sat it by the sink, hoping that someone would clean it for them.
 At that moment I decided I’d clean it for them, back at my house.
 When the break room was empty, I tossed the mug into a plastic bag and slipped out the back door.
-From there I went out to my car and buried it under the seat.
+From there, I went to my car and buried it under the seat.
 Thankfully, no one saw me or came around asking for the mug.

 The mug of my dreams and I were now united.